tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ```
 Usually, plugin authors need to provide three functions: a creation function, a compute function and a deletion function.
 Compute function is a must, creation function and deletion functions are optional but if a creation is provided that causes memory allocation, a deletion function that frees the memory should also be provided, otherwise a leak will occur.

-* **Creation function(optional)**: responsible for creating a kernel, allocating private resource (such as memory), and storing attributions (if it has) retrieved from `TF_OpKernelConstruction` to the kernel.
+* **Creation function(optional)**: responsible for creating a kernel, allocating private resources (such as memory), and storing attributions (if it has) retrieved from `TF_OpKernelConstruction` to the kernel.
 Core TensorFlow will call this function when it needs to instantiate the kernel.
 The `TF_OpKernelConstruction` pointer is owned by TensorFlow and will be deleted once the creation function returns.

-* **Compute function**: responsible for retrieving inputs and a compute stream and produce outputs.
+* **Compute function**: responsible for retrieving inputs and a compute stream and producing outputs.
 Core TensorFlow will call this function when needed to perform a computation with this kernel.

 * **Destroy function(optional)**: responsible for destroying the kernel and free the resource allocated in the creation function.
 When TensorFlow no longer needs the kernel, it will call this function if one is provided.
 This function will retrieve the pointer returned in the creation function or nullptr if no creation function was provided.